spring-media/sticky-observer/README.md

 const stickyObserver = new StickyObserver([stickyElement], stickyContainer, options);

 // Mandatory
 // Lazy initialize function.
-Binds all internal listeners but did not start the observer. stickyObserver.init();
+Binds all internal listeners but does not start the observer. stickyObserver.init();

 // Mandatory
-// Starts the observer and notifies the listeners about updates/changes/resizes. stickyObserver.observe();
+// Starts the observer and notifies the listeners of any updates/changes/resizes. stickyObserver.observe();

-// All global listeners are still active but did not notifies the listeners about updates/changes/resizes. stickyObserver.pause();
+// All global listeners are still active but does not notify the listeners of any updates/changes/resizes. stickyObserver.pause();

 // Removes all global and element listeners.
 Deletes the `sticky` property of each sticky element stickyObserver.destroy();

-// Register a callback function to listen on (unique) state changes only (one event per change/transition).
+// Register a callback function to listen for (unique) state changes only (one event per change/transition).
 // A basic flow is: NORMAL (start) -> STICKY -> STICKY_END_OF_CONTAINER
 stickyObserver.onStateChange(stickyEvent => {});

-// Register a callback function to listen on all window scroll and resize events (not throttled) stickyObserver.onUpdate(stickyEvent => {});
+// Register a callback function to listen for all window scroll and resize events (not throttled) stickyObserver.onUpdate(stickyEvent => {});

-// Register a callback function to listen on all window resize events only (not throttled) stickyObserver.onResize(stickyEvent => {});
+// Register a callback function to listen for all window resize events only (not throttled) stickyObserver.onResize(stickyEvent => {});

 // Is the sticky observer still active.